 The world had started noticing it some time back, but when a Chinese e-commerce company created the world’s biggest Initial Public Offering (IPO) valued at USD 25 billion in September 2014, it was really an event for everyone to take further notice.
-Jack Ma, the company’s billionaire founder, started the company in 1999 by founding the website Alibaba.com in his apartment in China.
+Jack Ma, the company’s billionaire founder, started the company in 1999 as the founder of the website Alibaba.com in his apartment in China.

-The company’s consumer-to-consumer trading portal, Taobao, features close to a billion products.
-The company has become synonymous with e-commerce in China and the group of websites that it owns and operates, accounted for more than 60 percent of the parcels delivered in China in March 2013, and 80 percent of online sales by September, 2014.
+The website was initially created as a B2B platform with the objective of connecting Chinese manufacturers with overseas buyers.
+Today, the company’s consumer-to-consumer trading portal, Taobao, features close to a billion products.
+By connecting millions of buyers and sellers worldwide, it helps small businesses find manufacturers, exporters and wholesalers with their sourcing needs.
+The company has become synonymous with e-commerce in China and the group of websites that it owns and operates, accounts for more than 56% of the USD 198 billion online retail market in China in 2016.

 Jack Ma thought of the company’s name while sitting in a café in San Francisco.
 As part of his short and focused market research project to get the attractiveness of the name validated, he asked one of the waitresses in the café on whether she was aware of the name and what it meant for her.
 The waitress said yes and said that the name meant “Open Sesame”.
 The moment she said this, Jack Ma decided on the name for his company.
 Trudy Dai, one of Jack’s friends and the company’s earliest employees, reportedly sent hundreds of emails every night answering queries from American customers without letting them know that she was Chinese, earning a paltry sum USD 6 per month.
 But the founder’s ambition didn’t stop there and it is because of this ambition that Alibaba is the behemoth it is today.

-Alibaba is the world’s largest e-commerce company, boasting of 279 million active buyers using its websites, who place 14.5 billion orders a year, which translated to revenues of USD 8.6 billion in fiscal year 2014.
+Alibaba is the world’s largest e-commerce company, boasting 454 million active buyers using its websites, who place 57 million orders a day, translating to revenues of USD 5.6 billion in Q1 2017 alone – a 60% year-on-year increase.
 Even before the record breaking IPO was launched, many analysts had already started sounding the death-knell for Alibaba in terms of growing its business in the US.
 But, in spite of all negative publicity and outlook, the company’s founder went through with the IPO, which was more than a year in planning.

 The attractiveness and potential of the company’s business model was never in doubt.
 In the first two years of its birth, it was successful in raising USD 25 million in funding from SoftBank, investment bank Goldman Sachs and a host of institutional investors.
 The company’s vision, as outlined on its website, clearly centers around the power and potential of the Internet as a medium for trade and business.
 The exact wording reads “from the outset, the company’s founders shared a belief that the Internet would level the playing field by enabling small enterprises to leverage innovation and technology to grow and compete more effectively in the domestic and global economies”.
 Right from the very beginning to now, it has done just that by providing the Internet platform for facilitating trade between small and medium sized traders across the world.

 Jack Ma’s vision for the company has constantly evolved and kept pace with the technological changes and innovations happening in the online space.
 Not only does it provide a platform for trade, but also its own online payment system called Alipay, which now controls more than half of China’s online payments market.
-In addition to Alipay, the group now has a portfolio of internet-based businesses targeted towards specific segments and niche areas of online commerce.
-Some of the companies include Tmall.com (online retail platform), Juhuasuan (group shopping website offering “flash sale” items), eTao (comparison shopping website), AliExpress (online retail service for small sellers) and 1688.com (B2B trade in China).
+In addition to Alipay, the Alibaba group now has a portfolio of internet-based businesses targeted towards specific segments and niche areas of online commerce.
+Some of the companies include Taobao marketplace (B2C marketplace), Tmall.com (online retail platform), Juhuasuan (group shopping website offering “flash sale” items), eTao (comparison shopping website), AliExpress (online retail service for small sellers), AliCloud (cloud computing service provider) and 1688.com (B2B trade in China).

 In China, young single Chinese celebrate the loosely defined 11/11 holiday for its four “1s”, the number representing their single status.
 It has emerged as a nation-wide shopping spree attracting enormous e-commerce transaction volumes.
-In 2014, Alibaba’s Single’s Day transaction was USD 9.3 billion, an increase of 58% compared to 2013 (USD 5.9 billion).
-43% of all transactions came through mobile devices (up from 21% in 2013) and illustrates how e-commerce is changing the retail industry in China though e-commerce penetration is still low in China.
+In 2016, Alibaba’s Single’s Day transaction was USD 17.8 billion, an increase of 32% compared to 2015 (USD 14.3 billion).
+The company can achieve the same amount of transactions in an hour today, compared to what it achieved in a day back in 2013.
+This illustrates how quickly e-commerce is changing the retail industry in China.

 As mentioned earlier, Jack Ma founded the company in 1999, leading 18 other individuals who were investors and also the company’s first employees.
 But Ma always had an entrepreneurial instinct and had founded multiple companies before, one of which was a translation company and the other called China Pages, which allowed Chinese companies to scour for customers globally.
 Four years after China Pages turned out to be a failure, Ma founded Alibaba.
 The success of the company, though attributed to Ma’s hard work and vision, is also equally driven by Ma’s distinct personality and also by his captivating speaking style and ability to engage and drive employees.
 Within 2 years of birth, the company achieved profitability.
 In 2003, Taobao, the world’s biggest consumer trading platform was founded.
 On its 10th anniversary, the company made its foray into the next generation of computing services with the launch of Alibaba Cloud Computing.